 Some designers will go to break the grid entirely, randomly placing visual elements everywhere in a page in order to best stand apart from the gridlocked text around it.
 That surrounding text can be in the same design or on a surrounding pages.

 Don’t be fooled by the concept of randomness.
 Randomly scattering elements across a background according to no specific reason or strategy isn’t going to miraculously turn into a masterpiece.
 When breaking the grid, every choice still must be calculated and with goal and purpose.

 Visual-hierarchy principles are some of the most effective strategies for emphasizing elements of a design and clarifying a visual message.
 But as with much of life, you can have too much of a good thing.

 Designers must wisely choose what principles to employ, or risk diluting any emphasis and breaking down the visual hierarchy.
 If everything stands out, then nothing stands out.

-Unsure if your hierarchy is effective?
-Then test it.
-Simply stare at the space in front of your page or screen, allowing the actual design to fade into the background until it becomes a blur of shapes and colors.
-What stands out?
+if you’re not sure that your hierarchy is effective?
+Then test it. stare at the design in front of your page or screen, allowing the actual design to fade into the background until it becomes a blur of shapes and colors.
+What still standing out?

-If the main attraction is still the element(s) you planned to emphasize, your visual hierarchy is effective.
+If the main attraction is still the element(s) you planned to focus on, your visual hierarchy is effective.